google/applied-machine-learning-intensive/v2/xx_career_development/01_life_paths.md

 <!--
 Today we’re going to learn a bit more about each other by creating and sharing a visual representation of our lives thus far.

-Why is it important for us to learn more about each other’s unique backgrounds and experiences?
-[Elicit student contributions and respond to them.]
+Why do you think it's important for us to learn more about each other’s unique backgrounds and experiences?

+*Elicit student contributions and respond to them.*

 This session provides an opportunity for us to share a bit about ourselves and how we got to where and who we are today.
 With that said, what you decide to share is entirely up to you.
 -->

 ---

-# What is a life path?
+# What Is a Life Path?

-It is a visual mapping of the significant events or time periods that have occurred in your life.
-By mapping out these defining moments, a life path facilitates personal reflection further solidifying (or sometimes questioning!) your previously held values and goals.
+A life path is a visual mapping of the significant events or time periods that have occurred in your life.
+What significant events or time periods have made you who you are today?
+By mapping out these defining moments, a life path facilitates personal reflection and maybe solidifies (or questions!) your previously held values and goals.

 <!--
 A life path is a visual mapping of the significant events or time periods that have occurred in your life.
-By mapping out these defining moments, a life path facilitates personal reflection further solidifying (or sometimes questioning!) your previously held values and goals.
+By mapping out these defining moments, a life path facilitates personal reflection and maybe solidifies (or questions!) your previously held values and goals.
 In your life path you can share personal, familial, academic, social, professional, or other time periods or milestones that feel important to you.
 Everyone’s will be different, and we ask that you all be respectful and accepting of what others choose to share, regardless of how similar or different it is to yours.
 -->

 ---

-# How it works
+# How It Works

 ![](res/lifepaths01.png)